trusona/forgerock-module/README.md

 Desktop users will see a TruCode in their browser that they will need to scan with their Trusona enabled mobile app.
 They will then receive a Trusonafication, which they can either accept or reject.
 If they accept, the module will log in the user.

 ### Mobile Users
-On mobile devices, instead of seeing a TruCode, to users will be deeplinked into thier Trusona enabled mobile app, where they will be presented with a Trusonafication.
+On mobile devices, instead of seeing a TruCode, users will be deeplinked into their Trusona enabled mobile app, where they will be presented with a Trusonafication.
 Once accepted, the app will send the user back to the browser, where they will be logged in.

 ### Programmatic Usage